MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile.md

 ---
 title: class PolicyProfile
 description: Documents the policyprofile::undefined class of the Microsoft Information Protection (MIP) SDK.
-author: msmbaldwin
+author: BryanLa
 ms.service: information-protection
 ms.topic: reference
-ms.author: mbaldwin
+ms.author: bryanla
-ms.date: 11/15/2021
+ms.date: 05/31/2022
 ---

 # class PolicyProfile
-PolicyProfile class is the root class for using the Microsoft Information Protection operations.
-A typical application will only need one [PolicyProfile but it can create multiple profiles if needed.
+[PolicyProfile](undefined) class is the root class for using the Microsoft Information Protection operations.
+A typical application will only need one [PolicyProfile](undefined) but it can create multiple profiles if needed.

 ## Summary
  Members                        | Descriptions